jfernan123/Failures/LittleCell/README.md

 How I did it: I used expected sarsa to learn the value function of the 10x10 grid in an attempt to make the cell learn the overall location of food.
 I used an epsilon greedy policy

-Why I failed: While the cell can survive and find out the general direction of food, it fails to
+Why I failed: While the cell can survive and find out the general direction of food, it fails to accurately manage to gather enough food to survive a full life span.

+What I learned: Expected Sarsa might not work to well in dynamic stochastic environments where the environment keeps continually changing, for example in this case what kept changing was the location of food.
+It was defined within a boundary but other than that it's spawn was random.
+This could be wrong though.